nairuzabulhul/Technical-Terms/README.md

 # Webnology

-This repository for all Tecnical terminology that I am currently learning in the field of Software Engineering :
+This repository for all Technical terminology that I am currently learning in the field of Software Engineering :

 All of the important terms with their basic explanation will be added periodically to this wiki...
 Feel free to fork it and add create